 Warning: If it is not suitable, there is a risk that the appliance may overheat and suffer damage.

-- If your appliance is suitable for drying cushions, pillow and duvets, set the program to dry the cushions/pillows/duvet in accordance with the user manual.
+- If your appliance is suitable for drying cushions, pillows and duvets, set the program to dry the cushions/pillows/duvet in accordance with the user manual.

 7. Drying clothing from the washing line:

-- Automatic drying cycles cannot be used for clothing which is only slightly damp.
+- Automatic drying cycles cannot be used for clothing that is only slightly damp.